GoogleCloudPlatform/community/tutorials/how-to-roll-your-app-engine-managed-vms-app-back-to-a-previous-version-part-1.md

 receiving traffic.
 - A previously deployed version continues running and consuming resources even after a new version is deployed and starts receiving traffic.
-If you want to avoid the expense of keeping more than one version running, see [Part 2][part2] for cheaper rollback strategies.
+If you want to avoid the expense of keeping more than one version running, then make sure to stop previously running versions.
 - Switching traffic between versions is as quick and easy as checking a box and clicking a button.
 This is only possible if more than one version is running.
 - Non-default versions that aren't receiving traffic will idle at the minimum